garyfleming/feature-toggling-talk/feature-toggles.md

 # Continuous Integration - When?

 ^ If CI is about getting feedback quickly so we can work together better, how often should we be getting that feedback?
 Personally, I want to know about those conflicts quickly.
 At least every day, preferably far more often.
 More on that later.

 ---

-# Continuous Integration - What?

-^ Broadly speaking it's the notion that when we're working with other contributors in a team it's a very good idea to bring our work together frequently so that we know that we're all still aiming for the same goal, without the potential for too many conflicts and issues along the way.

----